ariestiyansyah/ariestiyansyah.github.io/_posts/2015-02-26-Fifty-Shades-of-Gray-Parody.md

 Do you know about the fifty shades of grey movie? hmm based on wikipedia Fifty Shades of Grey is a 2011 erotic romance novel by British author E. L. James.
 It is the first installment in the Fifty Shades trilogy that traces the deepening relationship between a college graduate, Anastasia Steele, and a young business magnate, Christian Grey.
 It is notable for its explicitly erotic scenes featuring elements of sexual practices involving bondage/discipline, dominance/submission, and sadism/masochism (BDSM).
 Originally self-published as an ebook and a print-on-demand.

-Ah forget about that cause I want to share the parody of this movie :D, before that please take a look at Dakota Johnson picture below, she's really sexy.
+The novel now live on movie and it's trending now.
+Arrrh forget about that because I want to share the parody of this movie :D, before that please take a look at Dakota Johnson picture below, she's really sexy.